 course_description: A brief, optional description of the course.

-This shortcode and css styling used comes pre-packaged in the Memberium Installer Wizard.
+This shortcode and css styling used comes pre-packaged with the latest version of Memberium’s page templates.
+If you’d like to have them installed please contact support and ask to have them installed on your site.
 The installer adds a group of Memberium Custom Shortcodes that are pre-built for you.

 If you’d like to edit or modify the way this specific shortcode works, you can do so under Memberium > Custom Shortcodes > then edit the “Course-Grid-LifterLMS” shortcode.
 This is only recommended for advanced users or if you’re comfortable editing HTML.